yschroe/chessalyzer.js/README.md

 // ...
 ```

-`startBatch(...)` in multithreaded mode reads in chunks of games of size `batchSize` times `nThreads` and starts the analysis of the curent chunk while the next chunk is read-in from the PGN file in parallel.
+`analyzePGN(...)` in multithreaded mode reads in chunks of games of size `batchSize` times `nThreads` and starts the analysis of the curent chunk while the next chunk is read-in from the PGN file in parallel.
 With the `nThreads` argument you can define how many threads are started in parallel to analyze the chunk.
 For example: `batchSize = 1000` and `nThreads = 5` will result in a chunk size of 5000 which is split in 5 threads which analyse 1000 games each.

 ### Forcing single threaded mode

-To use singlethreaded mode in which the games are read in and analyzed sequentially on a single thread, simply pass `null` as the 4th argument into startBatch(...).
+To use singlethreaded mode in which the games are read in and analyzed sequentially on a single thread, simply pass `null` as the 4th argument into analyzePGN(...).

 ##### Important